slurmulon/blot/README.md

 ### Gulp

-If you are using a build tool such as `gulp`, you can utilize the `@` operator to incorporate functionality around your fixtures:
+If you are using a build tool such as `gulp`, you can incorporate special functionality or data around your fixtures:

 ```javascript
 import gulp from 'gulp'